zackforbing/ruby-submissions/1510/13_apicurious.md

 Notes:

-completion: (4) user repos, user commits, following/followers, starred, streak, contributions, recent activity
+Nicole and I did an evaluation of the project to get official scores for her portfolio.
+The project meets all the base requirements.
+The project works in development and production and has a good user experience.

+completion: (3)
 test: (4)
+code quality: (2.5)
-code quality: (3) UsersController - refactour out the instance variables
+  * UsersController - refactour out the instance variables

-Using Nokogiri + API
-Good test coverage
-A lot of instance variables in the UsersController actions (#show, #index) Ruby in the GithubService could be refactored to improve readability and reduce duplication When writing/refactoring methods: strive towards single responsibility
+  * Remove duplication in models and GitHubService (scraping) user experience: (3)

 ### Dan Winter